-The Prevent lead in Richmond and Wandsworth is:
+Richmond and Wandsworth:

-Naheem Bashir, Vulnerabilities Manager Naheem.Bashir@richmondandwandsworth.gov.uk
+Naheem Bashir, Hate Crime and Prevent Coordinator Naheem.Bashir@richmondandwandsworth.gov.uk

 How pupils can report concerns

 In our school, it is essential that pupils can tell us how they are feeling and know we will take seriously anything they share with us.
 We aim to create an environment full of 'reachable moments' which encourages pupils to feel safe enough to open up if they are concerned about something.
 Pupils can confidently report any worries they have about their lives, both in and out of school, by